Paddy Madden: Stockport County

 On 15 March 2021, Madden signed for National League side Stockport County for an undisclosed fee, signing a three-year deal.
 Madden was awarded the National League Player of the Month award for March 2022 after scoring four goals and assisting three as his side won all five of their league matches across the month as his side moved eleven points clear at the top of the table.
 Madden scored the first goal on the final day of the season as Stockport defeated FC Halifax Town 2–0, securing the league title.

 Following a slow start to the season for both player and club, Madden was awarded the EFL League Two Player of the Month award for October 2022 having contributed to a goal in all six of Stockport's matches.

 On 16 December 2023, Madden scored a hat-trick against Sutton United in an 8–0 rout.
 On 17 April 2024, Madden scored a third hat-trick of the 2023–24 season in a 5–2 victory over Notts County, the victory securing the League Two title.
 Seven goals in seven games saw Madden awarded the League Two Player of the Month award for April 2024.

 On 6 May 2024, the club announced it had been unable to agree a new deal with Madden, who will leave the club in the summer when the previous contract expires.

 Chesterfield

 On 13 May 2024, newly promoted League Two side Chesterfield announced that Madden would join on a two-year deal upon the expiration of his contract with Stockport.
+On 22 May 2026, Chesterfield announced that Madden would be released following the end of his contract, after his loan season away from the club.

+Accrington Stanley loan

 On 21 August 2025, Madden joined fellow League Two club Accrington Stanley on loan until the end of the 2025–26 season.

-Accrington Stanley

-On 18 October 2025, Madden netted his first league goals and completed a hat-trick in a 4-0 victory over Swindon Town.
-Madden also provided the assist for the other Accrington goal.
+On 18 October 2025, Madden netted his first league goals and completed a hat-trick in a 4-0 victory over Swindon Town, assisting the other goal.

+Return to Bohemians

+On 11 August 2026, it was announced that Madden had returned to his first senior club Bohemians on a short-term contract until the end of the season.